 A wide selection of resources which enable students to explore the key characters, Kathy and Tommy as well as some of the most important themes in the novel.
 These include: isolation, friendship, fear, sex and relationships.
 There are also activities in which the key symbols (woods, balloons, boat) are examined as well as questions such as to what extent Hailsham is a world of nightmares.
+Many of the resources are aimed at guiding pupils to specific areas of the text to select quotes, which they can then comment on/ analyse.
+This scaffolding then supports their analytical writing.

 This resource consists of a selection of the most important extracts from the play with a suggested examination (AQA) question at the end of each extract.
 I have advised my students to annotate each extract as part of their revision.
 They can use the lists of subject terminology on the last page of the booklet to help them, which require that they look for aspects of language, structure, form and themes in each extract.